vxern/romanian/README.md

   - 🇬🇧 [Romanian With Gia](https://www.youtube.com/c/RomanianWithGia) - A channel dedicated to the teaching of the Romanian language and culture, hosted by [Gia Manolea](https://www.instagram.com/RomanianWithGia/) - an online Romanian tutor.
   - 🇬🇧 [Romanian Hub](https://www.youtube.com/c/RomanianHub) - Led by [Voicu Mihnea Simandan](https://www.amazon.com/Voicu-Mihnea-Simandan/e/B00BXG95N8), RomanianHub is a language-learning portal which provides fun and informative videos about the Romanian language, spanning topics such as phonetics, grammar, conversation, vocabulary, idioms, etc. – Teaches Romanian in different video formats; vlogs, flip charts, poetry and music. – Creates videos about Romania's history and geography.
   - 🇬🇧 [QuickRomanian](https://www.youtube.com/user/QuickRomanian/videos) - Thematically categorised lessons in the Romanian language, teaching vocabulary in various situations, such as 'In a hotel', 'In a taxi' or 'In a bar'.
 Furthermore, the channel also has lessons of Romanian grammar and word morphology.
+  - 🇷🇴 [Florentin - Profu' de Română](https://www.youtube.com/channel/UCP49mMjJKSOx-xYMhFuLUkA/about) ('Florentin - Teacher of Romanian') - Videos in Romanian about Romanian, in a quiz-like format with videos presenting frequent mistakes in Romanian as well as tests. – Led by a Romanian teacher by the name of Florentin Gheorghe.

 - ### Dictionaries